 We get it, we’re all in a rush somewhere; we’ve all missed the alarm in the morning and had to eat on the go whilst behind the wheel on the way to work.
-But whilst digging into your bacon and egg McMuffin when driving isn’t technically illegal, you might just get pulled over anyway, as it’s a potential distraction that you’re better off avoiding.
+But whilst digging into your bacon and egg McMuffin or burger of choice when driving isn’t technically illegal, you might just get pulled over anyway, as it’s a potential distraction that you’re better off avoiding.

 To tuck in or not, is just one of the many myths when it comes to the legalities around what you can and can’t do while driving.
 Often it’s more complicated than a simple yes or no/legal or illegal, but to help bust these myths, we take a closer look at some other common misconceptions below.

 There is nothing specifically prohibiting you from driving with headphones on, but like eating breakfast on the go, it isn’t recommended, and could still lead to penalties if it causes an accident.
 Best to stick to listening to your playlist and podcasts through the radio, and eliminate any potential distractions that having your headphones on might bring.